realtime-sanitizer/RTSanStandaloneSwift/README.md

 ## Setup

-To use rtsan-standalone-swift, add it as a SPM package dependency to your `Package.swift` file, or in Xcode UI.
+To use RTSanStandaloneSwift, add it as a SPM package dependency to your `Package.swift` file, or in Xcode UI.

 By default, `@NonBlocking` macro will only report violations in `DEBUG` configuration.
 You can configure this behaviour by providing your custom configuration: